NixOS/nixpkgs/doc/contributing/coding-conventions.chapter.md

 - `https://` URLs are secure in methods 1, 2, 3;

-- `https://` URLs are secure in method 5 *only if* you use one of the listed fake hashes.
-If you use any other hash, `fetchurl` will pass `--insecure` to `curl` and may then degrade to HTTP in case of TLS certificate expiration.
+- `https://` URLs are not secure in method 5.
+When obtaining hashes with fake hash method, TLS checks are disabled.
+So refetch source hash from several different networks to exclude MITM scenario.
+Alternatively, use fake hash method to make Nix error, but instead of extracting hash from error, extract `https://` URL and prefetch it with method 1.

 ## Patches {#sec-patches}